 Ingredients

-- 1 tablespoon of olive oil — or avocado oil
+- 1 tablespoon avocado oil or any

 - 1 small finely diced onion